 His Tamar and Other Poems is the work that initially brought him the most attention of readers, academia, and literary critics in the early 20th century.

 He was a contemporary of D.H.
 Lawrence, whose ranch, visited by Robinson Jeffers and his wife Una, is also open to the public.
-Read about it here: https://authoradventures.org/trails/search-by-state-p-z/new-mexico/d-h-lawrence.
+Read about it here: D.H.
+Lawrence in New Mexico.

 Tor House in Carmel

-Carmel is perched above the Pacific Ocean shoreline and has a population of approximately 3,800 residents.
-It is known for its golf culture and vintage car competitions.
+Carmel is perched above the Pacific Ocean shoreline and has a relatively small population.
+It is known for its golf culture and annual vintage car competitions.

 Occidental College in Los Angeles

 For the ultimate poetry scholar, the special collections department of the Occidental College Library in Los Angeles (Eagle Rock area) holds many of his original papers.
 See sites.oxy.edu/special-collections/jeffers for details.

 Robinson Jeffers’s house is the third stop on our Northern Author Adventures California Trail.